adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 ### The iterator class

 The iterator for the GrayView class needs to be a forward iterator.
-That means at minimum it must be able to increment (++), compare equality (==, !=) and dereference(*).
+That means at minimum it must be able to increment (++), dereference(*) and compare equality (==, !=).
 We'll start with the following definitions.

 ```cpp
 class GrayView::iterator